CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-05-22-Turnip-Fodder.md

 where you're meant to focus on the model.

-I wasn't originaly planning on doing the straps, but after painting they looked like they needed it.
+I wasn't originally planning on doing the straps, but after painting they looked like they needed it.